dotnet/aspnetcore/README.md

 + [ConsoleApp](https://github.com/aspnet/Home/tree/master/samples/ConsoleApp).
 This is just basic console app if you want to use it as a starting point.
 + [HelloWeb](https://github.com/aspnet/Home/tree/master/samples/HelloWeb).
 This is a minimal startup class that shows welcome page and static file middleware.
 This is mostly for you to run through the steps in the readme and make sure you have everything setup and working correctly.
 + [HelloMvc](https://github.com/aspnet/Home/tree/master/samples/HelloMvc).
 This sample is a basic MVC app.
 It is not designed to show all the functionality of the new web stack, but to give you a starting point to play with features.
-+ [MVC Music Store](https://github.com/aspnet/MusicStore) and [BugTracker](https://github.com/aspnet/BugTracker) are application samples ath are both being ported to ASP.NET vNext.
++ [MVC Music Store](https://github.com/aspnet/MusicStore) and [BugTracker](https://github.com/aspnet/BugTracker) are application samples that are both being ported to ASP.NET vNext.
 Each of these samples have their own separate repositories that you can look at.

 **NOTE: The samples are pinned to a specific version of the packages.
 If you want to try the latest builds then update the project.json and replace the last part of the version with a '\*', so '0.1-alpha-build-267' becomes '0.1-alpha-\*', and then run ```kpm restore``` to pull down the latest packages**